 The training and forest research centre in the forest area Lipovljani consists of two separate economic units: in the middle of the lowland forest complex there is the economic unit Opeka, and in the foothill forests on the Blatuško Hill there is a separate economic unit Lubardenik.
 The total area of both economic units amounts to 1042,11 hectares.
-The Faculty of Forestry was called upon to manage the forest areas forming part of the NPŠO Lipovljani in 1949.
+The Faculty of Forestry and Wood Technology was called upon to manage the forest areas forming part of the NPŠO Lipovljani in 1949.

 Management Unit Opeke